 Cher Scarlett

 I am a student studying physics, mathematics, astronomy, and earth sciences in Southern California.
 I have had internships at NASA-JPL, Caltech, and a position as a teaching assistant funded by the National Science Foundation at Earthscope Consortium.
+I also had my extra-curricular studies in computational plasma physics with the Computational Research Access Network funded by Bryn Mawr College and have received scholarships from the American Institute of Physics, the National Science Foundation, and several philanthropic organizations.

 My research interests include plasma physics (particularly the near-earth plasma environment and atmospheric plasmas, but also fusion energy generation and other technological applications); space, atmospheric, and climate physics; heliophysics; nuclear and particle astrophysics; the interstellar medium; magnetohydrodynamics; degenerate materials that generate a magnetic field (i.e., metallic hydrogen); magnetic mirrors; gravity; and applying seismological principles to other energetic phenomena.
 I am also interested personally in unusually dense celestial objects like black holes and neutron stars.